nestlab-bae-mqp-2024/mrpcp-solvers/README.md

 First, you need to have docker and docker compose installed in your system.
 Installing Docker Desktop installs all these things.

 Then, you need to get a license file from Gurobi.
-Save this to `docker/jupyter-gurobi/gurobi.lic`
+Save this to the root of the project folder.

 Finally, in the root of the project, run this command to access all notebooks, codes: